serenity-is/docs/tutorials/courses/README.md

 When the dialog opens:

-The Student fields are displayed at the top of the dialog.
+- The Student fields are displayed at the top of the dialog.

-StudentCourses records are displayed within the grid editor.
+- StudentCourses records are displayed within the grid editor.

-The addition, editing, and deletion of detail records are carried out through a popup dialog.
+- The addition, editing, and deletion of detail records are carried out through a popup dialog.

 ## Conclusion

 With these arrangements:

-StudentCourses is not used as a standalone screen; detail records are managed only within the Student dialog.
+- StudentCourses is not used as a standalone screen; detail records are managed only within the Student dialog.

-Master and detail records are saved together, and the student–course relationship is structured according to the master–detail architecture.
+- Master and detail records are saved together, and the student–course relationship is structured according to the master–detail architecture.

 ## Advantages Provided by Serenity

-This structure is achieved with minimal additional code, thanks to Serenity’s master–detail support.
+This structure is achieved with minimal additional code, thanks to Serenity's master–detail support:

-Detail records are automatically managed during the master record’s save operation.
+- Detail records are automatically managed during the master record's save operation.

-There is no need to define an additional service or custom record operation.
+- There is no need to define an additional service or custom record operation.

-Data integrity is maintained by the framework.
+- Data integrity is maintained by the framework.

 ## Creating the Teacher and TeacherCourses Tables